-Some high-availability systems use hardware watchdog timers to ensure that a software or hardware failure does not result in an extended system outage.
+Some systems use hardware watchdog timers to ensure that a software or hardware failure does not result in an extended system outage.
 Once the host system has booted, a system monitor program is started.
-The system monitor program would enable the watchdog timer on the CFA735+WR-PWR-Y25 cable.
-If the system monitor program fails to reset the watchdog timer, the CFA735+WR-PWR-Y25 cable will reset the host system and soft reboot as if command 5 (0x05): Reset Functions (Pg.
-49) soft reboot function was issued.
+The system monitor program would enable the watchdog timer on the CFA735 with ATX (CFA735+WR-PWR-Y25).
+If the system monitor program fails to reset the watchdog timer, the CFA735 with ATX will reset the host system and soft reboot as if command 5 (0x05): Reset Functions (Pg.
+40) soft reboot function was issued.

 The GPIO pins used for ATX control must not be configured as user GPIO.
 They must be configured to their default drive mode in order for the ATX functions to work correctly.
 These settings are factory default, but may be changed by the user.
 Please see the note under command 28 (0x1C): Set ATX Power Switch Functionality (Pg.
-62) or command 34 (0x22): Set or Set and Configure GPIO Pin (Pg.
-66).
+50) or command 34 (0x22): Set or Set and Configure GPIO Pin (Pg.
+54).